manishmadugula/Notes/SystemDesign/Notes.md

   - Denormalization attempts to improve read performance at the expense of some write performance.
 Redundant copies of the data are written in multiple tables to avoid expensive joins.
   - Denormalization might circumvent the need for such complex joins in sharded dbs.
   - Useful in most cases since reads dominate writes.
+- Using materialized views (When latest data isn't required.
+See Below)
 - Logical Partitioning
 - Federation
 - Physical Sharding